niklashoelter/gpuma/README.md

 **Note:**
 - If `--config` is not specified, `config.json` in the current directory is loaded by default.
 - Direct CLI flags are supported, but using a config file is preferred for all workflows.
+- Unless explicitly overridden, the electronic state defaults are always `charge = 0` and `multiplicity = 1`.

+- For **SMILES inputs**, the total charge is automatically inferred from the SMILES via RDKit/MORFEUS.
+The multiplicity can be controlled globally via the config (`optimization.multiplicity`) or overridden per CLI call with `--multiplicity` where supported.
+Internally this is passed to the models as the `spin` channel.
+- For **XYZ inputs** (single and batch), both charge and multiplicity can be set via CLI flags (`--charge`, `--multiplicity`) or via the config (`optimization.charge`, `optimization.multiplicity`).
+CLI flags override the config values.
+These values are passed down to the models as `Atoms.info = {"charge": charge, "spin": multiplicity}` and are written to the XYZ comments as `Charge: ... | Multiplicity: ...`.

+You can control the compute device globally in the config or from the CLI with `--device` (which overrides the config).
+Accepted values are `cpu` for CPU-only execution, `cuda` to let PyTorch pick the default CUDA device, or `cuda:N` (e.g. `cuda:0`, `cuda:1`, ...) to target a specific GPU.
 ## Python API (short)

 ```python